Professional Development Offerings

 Triage for the Bullied and the Bully

-Jodee will also reveal deeply personal insights such as: the worst mistakes the adults in her life made and what she wishes they would have done differently; the most common complaints she hears from bullied students today, and what they want their teachers and parents to know but don’t have the courage to tell them.
-Jodee’s entire focus from start to finish will be to touch hearts, open minds, and most importantly, give hope.
+Jodee will also reveal deeply personal insights such as: The worst mistakes the adults in her life made and what she wishes they’d done differently; the most common complaints she hears from bullied students today, and what they want their teachers and parents to know but don’t have the courage to tell them.
+Jodee’s entire focus from start to finish will be to touch hearts, open minds, and most important, give hope.